hesselberthlab/lab-website-new/_projects/rna-therapies.md

 ### mRNA vaccines

 The RBI initiated a pilot program to develop mRNA vaccines in collaboration wih local immunologists.
-We have established mRNA manufacturing and lipid nanoparticle production, and have worked with several local immunologists to apply mRNA vaccines for manipulation of specific immune reponses.
+We have established mRNA manufacturing and lipid nanoparticle production and have worked with several local immunologists to apply mRNA vaccines for manipulation of specific immune reponses.

-Our collaborators include:
+Our collaborators at CU Anschutz include:

 - Beth Tabmurini, PhD to apply mRNA vaccines to manipulate lymph node stromal cell populations.
 - Ross Kedl, PhD to use mRNA-encoded antibodies to improve T cell-mediated immunity.